 It's smart to be choosy about who will take care of your baby.
 After all, your pediatrician will have a big role to play in helping you get your little one off to a healthy start.

 And it's a partnership that could last for a while.
-Your child's doctor will help him grow into a thriving toddler, teenager, and young adult.
+Your child's doctor will help them grow into a thriving toddler, teenager, and young adult.

 When to Start

 Try to kick off your search before your baby is born.
-The sweet spot is about 3 months before he's due to arrive.
+The sweet spot is about 3 months before they are due to arrive.
 This gives you time to review your options without feeling rushed.
 Remember: Babies sometimes arrive early.